ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ## License

 We have chosen the MIT License for our application.
-Mainly due its simplicity, which makes it easy for students to collaborate and simplifies licensing issues.
+Mainly due to its simplicity, which makes it easy for students to collaborate and simplifies licensing issues.
 In addition, it allows for lots of people to use our webpage, and if we potentially wanted to commercialize Chirp!, the license is really flexible and allows this.

 ## LLMs, ChatGPT, CoPilot, and others